Is it a misconception that German beer is served at room temperature? Facts discovered locally [Uncovering the truth behind the rumor]

 What is hot beer?

-Finally, we will talk about "hot beer," which is a slightly unique way of drinking beer.
+Finally, here is a slightly unique way to drink it:Hot BeerI will also touch on "Hot beer."
 Many people may be surprised to hear the term "hot beer," but in some European countries, there is a culture of enjoying hot beer in the cold season.

 For example, in Germany, it is customary to enjoy hot wine called "mulled wine" in the winter, but there is also "hot beer," which is beer that has been heated up.
 By adding spices and fruit, you can enjoy a warm beer.
-Of course, this is an unusual way to drink beer, but it is a popular way of drinking beer, especially in Germany and Austria, to warm the body on cold winter nights.
+Of course, this is an unusual way to drink beer, but it is a popular way to drink beer to warm yourself up on cold winter nights, especially in parts of Germany and Austria.

 Hot beer has a very different taste from regular beer.
 It is basically made by adding spices and fruits to warm beer, so it doesn't have a strong alcoholic taste and can be enjoyed as a warm drink.